atao60/fse-cli/CONTRIBUTING.md

 git checkout -b my-branch
 ```

-Do here the wanted changes
+Do here the wanted changes.

 ```bash